Skip to main content

 2. Automatic Session Loading: When the app launches, sessions are restored from Keychain

-4. Automatic Refresh: Tokens are refreshed 60 seconds before expiry
+4. Proactive Refresh: Tokens are refreshed 60 seconds before expiry

-5. Retry Logic: Failed refresh attempts retry up to 3 times with backoff
+5. Retry Logic: Failed refresh attempts retry up to 3 times with exponential backoff

 Session Lifecycle